Sambo Dasuki

 Sambo Dasuki (born 2 December 1954) is a retired Nigerian military officer who served as National Security Adviser to President Goodluck Jonathan and briefly to President Muhammadu Buhari.

 Early life

 Dasuki was born on December 2, 1954, in Wusasa, to the royal family of Ibrahim Dasuki, the 18th Sultan of Sokoto and is his first son.
 Dasuki attended Kaduna Capital School for his elementary education and later Government College Kaduna, for his secondary education.

 Military career

 He entered the Nigerian Defence Academy in 1972 and was classmates with future officers such as Colonel Kayode Are, General Owoye Andrew Azazi, and Admiral Ganiyu Adekeye.
 Dasuki received his commission from the Nigerian Defence Academy in 1974 and was posted to an Army Headquarters platoon.
+Additionally, Dasuki has close family ties to Ibrahim Babangida: Dasuki's father Ibrahim Dasuki has been described as a close family friend and godfather to Babangida.

 Coup d'états

 Sambo Dasuki (then a major) and military assistant to General Mohammed Inuwa Wushishi participated in the 1983 Nigerian coup d'état that installed Major General Muhammadu Buhari as Nigeria's Head of State.

 Later, Dasuki was among four majors (Abubakar Dangiwa Umar, Lawan Gwadabe, and Abdulmumini Aminu) who arrested the Nigerian head of state Muhammadu Buhari in the 1985 palace coup led by Major General Ibrahim Babangida.
 Sambo Dasuki has consistently denied arresting Buhari.
 Following the coup, Dasuki was made Aide-de-camp (ADC) to General Ibrahim Babangida.